 With this in mind, let’s take a look at some of the differences that are evident for people living with autism to enable greater awareness and understanding of autistic behavior.

-A key element of understanding autism is being aware of social behaviors.
+A key element of world autism awareness is having an understanding of social behaviors.
 One of the earliest signs of autism is a difference in social skill abilities or lack thereof.
-The ability to make eye contact, communicate, speak, play, or engage in joint attention (such as mimicking what others do) is in most cases depleted, or at least not very strong, for those living with autism.
+For those living with ASD, the ability to make eye contact, communicate, speak, play, or engage in joint attention (such as mimicking what others do) is, in most cases, depleted, or at least not very strong.

 There are many instances where animals can assist in this area.
 Having a pet can open dialog, provide comfort, and help engage.
 One thing for sure is that these human interactive qualities are not usually innate in those with sensory differences and must be taught.